Multi-Directional Subspace Editing in Style-Space: Introduction

-Recent works have explored methods for gaining control over the synthesized images by altering the latent space vectors \cite{radford2015unsupervised, bojanowski2017optimizing, shen2020interfacegan,harkonen2020ganspaceli2021dystyle,shen2021closed, abdal2021styleflow}.
-For example, shifting the latent vector of a generated image towards the direction associated with ``smile" will gradually increase the smile of the resulting image.
-Despite demonstrating impressive and realistic editing, finding the attribute directions is still challenging.
-One approach is to use the latent data sampled from the GAN model along with attribute ground truth, labeled by hand or using a pre-trained attribute estimator\cite{shen2020interfacegan, goetschalckx2019ganalyze, jahanian2019steerability}.
-These models often suffer from the entangled data problem and struggle to overcome biases in the training data.
-Such biases can manifest in a correlation of attributes such as glasses and age or beard and gender; thus, adding glasses to a face will probably increase its age as well.
-Other methods use unsupervised techniques~\cite{harkonen2020ganspaceli2021dystyle, shen2021closed}, such as PCA, to find orthogonal directions in the latent space.
-These directions, however, usually rely on subjective human post-annotation in order to associate directions with attributes in the resulting images.
-All theses models share the concept of a single direction for each attribute despite the fact that some attribute might be explained by multiple dimensions (\eg, age might affect hair color and skin wrinkles, see\cref{fig:fig1}).
+Recent works have explored methods for gaining control over the synthesized images by altering the latent space vectors\cite{radford2015unsupervised, bojanowski2017optimizing, shen2020interfacegan,harkonen2020ganspaceli2021dystyle,shen2021closed, abdal2021styleflow}.
+For instance, shifting the latent vector of a generated image towards the direction corresponding to ``smile" can progressively amplify the smile in the output image.
+While these methods showcase impressive and realistic editing capabilities, pinpointing the attribute directions remains a challenge.
+One approach is to use vectors in latent space sampled from the GAN model combined with attribute ground truth (either manually labeled or determined using a pre-trained attribute estimator)\cite{shen2020interfacegan, goetschalckx2019ganalyze, jahanian2019steerability}.
+A linear classifier in the latent space is then employed.
+The normal to the classification boundary corresponds to the most significant direction of the attribute.
+These models often suffer from issues of entangled data and biases in the training set.
+Such biases might result in attribute correlations, like glasses with age or beard with gender.
+Consequently, adding glasses to a face may inadvertently age it.
+Other methods use unsupervised techniques\cite{harkonen2020ganspaceli2021dystyle, shen2021closed}, such as PCA, to find meaningful orthogonal directions in the latent space.
+However, these directions typically require subjective human post-annotation to link directions to attributes in the synthesized images.
+All these models share the notion of a singular direction for each attribute, despite the possibility of some attributes defined by multiple dimensions (\eg, age might be affected by factors like hair color and skin wrinkles, see \cref{fig:fig1}).